Looking back, organisers may have tweaked few things: Cummins on hosting IPL in India | Sports-Games

 ''Last year we had the IPL held over in the UAE and that was an incredibly well-run tournament,'' Cummins told Foxsports.

 ''This year, they tried to push it that little step further and have it over here in multiple cities in India.
 I'm sure looking back they might have tweaked a few things.''
-His comments were made before the postponement of the league on Tuesday.
+Cummins, however, didn't specify what exactly could have been done differently in his comments which were made before the postponement of the league on Tuesday.
 The decision was taken after the virus breached the bio-bubble, infecting SunRisers Hyderabad batsman Wriddhiman Saha, Delhi Capitals' spinner Amit Mishra and KKR's Varun Chakravarthy and Sandeep Warrier.

 Chennai Super Kings' bowling coach L Balaji was also among the prominent non-playing staff to test positive and later it emerged that batting coach Michael Hussey also returned positive for COVID-19.